 On Fri Jun 2, Borge’s assistant finally paid for Air France flight 475 from Panama City to Paris.
 On Sunday evening, as Borge awaited a 8:25 PM international flight at Tocumen airport, Panamanian police burst into the boarding area and placed him under arrest.

-In Mexico’s inner circles of power, Roberto Borge was considered royalty, part of an illustrious and long-serving clan of Quintano Roo politicians.
+In Mexico’s inner circles, Roberto Borge was considered royalty, part of a long-serving PRI clan of Quintano Roo politicians.
 His uncle, Miguel Borge Martín, served as governor of the state between 1987 and 1993.

 As the youngest elected leader in QR’s history, Borge was a leading figure in what the PRI called a ‘new generation’.
-He was often seen socializing with the president, and was warmly embraced by the most powerful elements in the ruling party.
+He was often seen in photo-ops with the president, and was embraced warmly by powerful members of the ruling party.

 By the time he left office, he was still in his mid 30’s, ready to embark on a promising career in business.
-As it turns out, the man was – and apparently had always been – just another gangster, one more fleeing PRI governor who thought he could get away with anything.
+As it turns out, however, the man was just another gangster, another fleeing corrupt and shameless politician who thought he could get away with anything.

-Perhaps the bigger question is: will the PRI ever change?
+Perhaps the biggest question is whether the PRI ever change.